 During the course of the year, you will be required to complete a number of written exercises for each module; some of your modules will be examined solely by continuous assessment, some may include an examination at the end of the semester.
-These exercises will take a variety of different forms: formal essays, critical commentaries and exercises, slide tests etc. Most of these will count towards your final grade for each module.
-Full details are given in individual module guidelines, and you will be given further guidance by individual lecturers.
+These exercises will take a variety of different forms: formal essays, critical commentaries and exercises, slide tests etc. Full details are given in individual module guidelines, and you will be given further guidance by individual lecturers.
 It is your responsibility to ensure that you are familiar with the requirements and deadlines of each of your modules.
 Students may be asked to make oral presentations or hand in short pieces of written work in addition to their assessed work.
 Though these are not formally assessed, they are part of the expected exercises of the module.

 PLEASE NOTE: All such written work and exercises are COMPULSORY.
-Failure to complete them without adequate explanation will be penalised and may result in a mark of zero and you will risk failing the module.
-Deadlines will be made available in Departmental Handbooks, Module Handbooks and in Blackboard.
+Failure to complete them without adequate explanation will result in a mark of zero and you will risk failing the module.

-NB There are different regulations in each Department, but please note too that in order to pass any History module, students at all levels must also complete all the prescribed exercises.
+There are different regulations in each Department, but please note too that in order to pass any History module, students at all levels must also complete all the prescribed exercises.
 It is your responsibility to organise your time and manage your workload.
-This can be a challenge and you should not be afraid to seek help from your lecturers, from David (the AMHC co-ordinator) or from your tutor.
+This can be a challenge and you should not be afraid to seek help from your lecturers, from Hazel (the AMHC co-ordinator) or from your tutor.